-- Most health regions report either no service delivery issues or minor service delivery issues related to recruitment and retention. - Health regions report a total of four full time vacancies. - The SAHO/HSAS collective agreement expired March 31, 2009.
+- Most health regions report minimal service delivery issues related to recruitment and retention. - Health regions report a total of eight full time vacancies. - Turnover reported by health regions in 2012 (year to date) has been higher than in previous years.